NoahStolk/DevilDaggersSurvivalEditor/DOCUMENTATION.md

 ### Spawns header buffer

 Fixed-length buffer of 40 bytes (or 36 when world version is 8).
-Contains the amount of spawns, but mainly unknown values.
+Contains the amount of spawns and some other values.

 The spawns header buffer for the default spawnset looks like this: